-We first saw the location for this house on a crisp November morning and were immediately entranced.
-There was the soft blue light of a northern dawn and snow on the distant Penhill.
-It was a job worth travelling for and we had to win!
+We first saw the location for this house on a crisp November morning and were immediately entranced by the soft blue light of a northern dawn and snow on the distant Penhill.

-The stone house is in two conceptual parts the tower and mill.
-The glazed entrance enters between these and from here one can look to the distant moors to the south.
-The client an avid musician has a music room with panoramic views from three sides of the room in the tower.
-On the opposite side of the entrance is the main living and kitchen space which is acoustical far enough away from the music room!
+The stone house is in two conceptual parts: the tower and the mill.
+The glazed entrance is to be found between these and from here one can look to the distant moors to the south.
+Our client, an avid musician, has a music room with panoramic views from three sides of the room in the tower.
+On the opposite side of the entrance is the main living and kitchen space, which is acoustically far enough away from the music room.